RunsOn CLI

 - Verify your AWS credentials have appropriate permissions to access the RunsOn stack

-- Check that you are targetting the correct stack (
+- Check that you are targeting the correct stack (

 --stack